 The most common causes of delirium are the following:

-Drugs, particularly anticholinergics, psychoactive drugs, and opioids
+Drugs, particularly anticholinergics, psychoactive drugs or medications, and opioids

 Predisposing factors include brain disorders (eg, dementia Dementia Dementia is chronic, global, usually irreversible deterioration of cognition.
 Diagnosis is clinical; laboratory and imaging tests are usually used to identify treatable causes.
 Treatment is... read more , stroke Overview of Stroke Strokes are a heterogeneous group of disorders involving sudden, focal interruption of cerebral blood flow that causes neurologic deficit.
 Strokes can be Ischemic (80%), typically resulting... read more , Parkinson disease Parkinson Disease Parkinson disease is a slowly progressive, degenerative disorder characterized by resting tremor, stiffness (rigidity), slow and decreased movement (bradykinesia), and eventually gait and/or... read more ), advanced age, sensory impairment (eg, impaired vision or hearing), alcohol intoxication, and multiple coexisting disorders.